Geraint Thomas hopeful Tour de France can take place at some point in 2020

 “In my head I’m just thinking the Tour is definitely going to happen.
 I don’t know when but hopefully it does.
 It would be great for everyone.”

-Both Thomas and Bernal are targeting the Tour, as is four-time winner Chris Froome, who has made it the focal point of his comeback from career-threatening injuries suffered in last year’s Criterium du Dauphine.
+Both Thomas and Bernal are targeting the Tour, as is four-time winner and fellow team-mate Chris Froome, who has made it the focal point of his comeback from career-threatening injuries suffered in last year’s Criterium du Dauphine.

-ASO has already ruled out the idea of attempting to stage the race behind closed doors, and has been speaking to local authorities due to host stages about alternative dates.
+ASO has already ruled out the idea of attempting to stage the race behind closed doors, something which hardly seems practical for a race on the scale of the Tour anyway.

 Advertising

-Cycling’s WorldTour has been on hiatus since Paris-Nice finished a day early on March 14, with all subsequent races either postponed or cancelled up to late June, with the Tour the next race left on the schedule.
+Cycling’s WorldTour has been on hiatus since Paris-Nice finished a day early on March 14, with all subsequent races either postponed or cancelled up to late June.
+The Tour was the next race left on the schedule.

 World governing body the UCI has said it is working with stakeholders to draw up a new road racing calendar for 2020, giving priority to the Grand Tours and one-day Monuments.